-However, there are still a lot of sports centers, private clinics, cleaning companies, beauty salons, schools, and other organizations that schedule meetings over the phone, manually add bookings to Google Calendar, and register clients in an Excel file that regularly breaks.
+However, there are still a lot of sports centers, private clinics, cleaning companies, beauty salons, schools, and other organizations that schedule meetings over the phone, manually add bookings to Google Calendar, and register customers in an Excel file that regularly breaks.

 [Statistics of booking online during vs after working hours]

-saves a lot of time and money
+- brings more accuracy allowing for tracking reports and saves businesses a lot of time and money

-This is why a complex appointment scheduling functionality can easily become part of a company’s official website or loyalty app – for example, for a chain of beauty salons all around the US.
-Let’s see what your appointment scheduling software should be able to do.
+This is why businesses need to automate appointment scheduling.
+Complex appointment scheduling functionality should become part of a company’s official website or loyalty app – for example, for a chain of beauty salons all around the US.

-Booking online is actually the tool to drive you more sales.
-Therefore, online bookings should be simple and convenient.
-Your clients will directly interact with your booking service on your website or in your app, so you should give them a detailed listing of your services and service providers, plus dates and times for them to choose from.
+Allowing clients to book online can bring you more sales.
+To make this happen, online bookings should be simple and convenient.
+Your customers should be able to directly interact with your booking service on your website and in your app, and your booking tool should give them a listing of your services and service providers, plus dates and times to choose from.

 [Adding and editing services in Simply Book]

-After a customer selects a service, service provider, and time, they can complete the booking, scheduling a single or recurring appointment (sometimes users need to visit a number of classes and trainings, for example).
-To complete the booking, the customer needs to enter their contact details and, if necessary, add a comment to the booking to clarify details.
-There are two basic types of booking flows:
+After a customer selects a service, service provider, and time in Simply Book, they can complete the booking, scheduling a single or recurring appointment (for example, a series of classes).
+To complete the booking, the customer needs to enter their contact details and, if necessary, add a comment to clarify details.

 You can also let multiple users register for the same appointment if you’re providing services like math or yoga classes, fitness trainings, or makeup workshops to groups.